+Since 2009, when I discovered the newly invented digital "painting" medium, I have been exploring in what I call “photobased digital art” .
+I have always wanted to combine photography and painting, and now thanks to modern technological advances it is possible to do that, in ways that result in a new and exciting fine art mode of expression.
+Since I started out as a painter; I have now come full circle with this .Neither traditional photography alone nor traditional painting alone can achieve what is visually possible through the combination of digital photography and digital art.
 Starting with self-sourced photo based art, I apply digital “paint’ stoke by stroke, transforming and translating the image into a new visual language.
 Lacking any useful instruction, I have invented my own way of doing this .While I sometimes use my existing photos as sources, I am now more often making new photographs and photo-montages with the end result in mind, while allowing myself the freedom to evolve the image intuitively as I go along, my right and left brains working in consort.
 In fact, I find I am seeing, thinking and photographing differently as time goes on.
-My work is presented as limited editions, usually printed on canvas, (though sometimes on archival rag papers for local market only).
+This form of digital art is presented as limited editions, printed on canvas, and on archival rag papers.

 I believe that the artist is just the conduit to get the creative process started.
 That process is completed by the viewer, so that each work is in fact many works s each viewer brings their own history, hopes ,memories to their interpretation of the art work.